funmibam/active-directory-group-policy-management/README.md

-# Active Directory Lab: Remote Desktop Setup, User Creation, and Account Lockouts
+# Active Directory Group Policy, User Creation, and Account Management

 ## Lab Overview
 This lab focuses on configuring Remote Desktop for non-administrative users, automating the creation of multiple user accounts, dealing with account lockouts, and enabling/disabling accounts within an Active Directory environment.